- Lumen Nature Retreat: Luxury Glamping in the White Mountains - November 27, 2023

 If you’re on the southwest side of Nantucket, take a trip to Madaket Beach.
 You can get to its sandy shores either through a 5.5-mile paved bike path, or the seasonal NRTA shuttle bus.
 The surf can be rough at times, so make sure you do your research before hitting the shore.
 If you plan on driving, be aware that parking can be a challenge since spots are limited.

 One of the best things to do at Madaket Beach is to watch the sunset.
-There aren’t any food shacks nearby, so make sure you pack dinner if you’re going to see this incredible view.
-Watching the sunset on this gorgeous beach will definitely be a highlight on your Nantucket trip.
+There aren’t any food shacks on the beach, but popular Madaket Millie’s is a great place to stop on your way out!
+Watching the sunset on this gorgeous Nantucket beach will definitely be a highlight of your trip.

 Brant Point Beach

-Cisco Beach is another one of the best beaches in Nantucket, especially if you like to surf.
+Cisco Beach is another one of the best surfing beaches in Nantucket.
 Cisco Beach is located along the southern shores of Nantucket and is known for having admirable waves.
-Anyone who’s into surfing or is a strong swimmer will enjoy the currents.
+Anyone who’s into surfing or is a strong swimmer will enjoy the currents, and there’s a spot for surf board rentals and lessons, too!
+There are lifeguards present but no other facilities, so heads up.

-The beach is also known for being clean and catering to local families and tourists alike.
 There’s also a 4-mile bike path along Hummock Pond Road that people can cycle down to head to town.
+It’s just a very picturesque spot altogether!

 If you travel along Bathing Beach Road in Nantucket, you’ll find Dionis Beach.
 Dionis Beach has hard-packed sand, but calm and beautiful water.
 You can bring your loved ones here to walk along the beach, watch the waves hit the shore, and admire the sand dunes.
 You can also grab a seashell or two while on your walk.

-Some amenities Dionis Beach offers include a bike rack, restroom, and a parking area.
-Make sure you add this spot to your must-see Nantucket beach list and bring a camera to capture the memories.
+Some amenities Dionis Beach offers include a bike rack, restroom, vending machines, and a parking area.
+Make sure you add this spot to your must-see Nantucket beach list, especially if you love scenic beach photography.

 You might also like: